-- 1. Facilitate calibration of marking meetings by bringing the marking team together on campus in a venue conducive to marking and associated discussion (Note: Dates should be identified and rooms booked well in advance) - 2.
-A small proportion of student assessments should be double-marked early in the marking process (both on-campus and between campuses) to ensure comparability of grades being allocated by a range of markers - 3.
-If there are new members of the marking team, additional support should be offered these staff should have the opportunity to be mentored by their lecturer in charge, and should be provided with guidance and feedback on their interpretation and understanding of the rubrics and marking guidelines, and the subsequent allocation of marks and grades, to ensure they are marking to the appropriate academic standards - 4.
+- 1. Facilitate calibration of marking discussions.
+This can include by bringing the marking team together (virtually or physically), or by targeted sampling approach which gives those members of the marking team who need this support the most more support. - Double mark and review a small proportion of student assessments early in the marking process (both within a single campus and between campuses) to ensure comparability of grades being allocated by a range of markers. - 3.
+If there are new members of the marking team, a higher level of support should be offered - these staff should have the opportunity to be mentored by their lecturer in charge, and should be provided with guidance and feedback on their interpretation and understanding of the rubrics and marking guidelines, and the subsequent allocation of marks and grades, to ensure they are marking to the appropriate academic standards. - 4.
 When discrepancies between markers are identified during the marking process, it should be referred to the National Team Leader.
 The NTL has a role here to rectify the discrepancy, either (preferably) through discussion with the members of the marking team involved to ensure a common understanding of the rubrics and marking guides or by reallocating marking when a discrepancy cannot be resolved in this manner.

-Post-assessment moderation
+Post-assessment consensus moderation

-Post-assessment moderation: Moderation practices which occur after marking has been completed for the purposes of continuous improvement and the maintenance of academic standards.
+These are practices that occur after the marking for a particular teaching period (e.g. a semester) has been completed.
+The purposes are for continuous improvement and the maintenance of academic standards.

-Post-assessment moderation includes assurance that grades which have been allocated are fair and representative of the standards of work produced by students.
+These practices include assurance that grades which have been allocated are fair and representative of the overall standard of work produced by each and every individual student.

-Post-assessment moderation can also review how successful the unit has been in achieving the stated learning outcomes.
-It is an evaluation and a self-improvement process for the unit, enabling changes to be made for subsequent iterations.
+Post-assessment consensus moderation can also review how successful the unit has been in achieving the stated learning outcomes and the overall design of the assessment.
+It is an evaluation and a self- improvement process for the unit, enabling changes to be made for subsequent iterations.